moredure/vuexi/README.md

     pollInstances: poll(QUERY_INSTANCES, InstancesClient.getInstances), // used for polling purposes with setInterval },
   mutations: {
+     // like this
+     ...action(QUERY_INSTANCES, 'isQueryInstancesLoading', 'instances', 'queryInstancesError', success)
+     // is the same as like this
     [QUERY_INSTANCES]: begin('isQueryInstancesLoading', 'queryInstancesError'), // essentialy is a macros to set isQueryInstancesLoading to true and queryInstancesError to null
     [QUERY_INSTANCES.SUCCESS]: success('isQueryInstancesLoading', 'instances'), // sets isQueryInstancesLoading to false and instances from axios data object provided to this mutation from "query" or "poll" helper
     // success call can be replaces with any other to modify state on your purpose (removeById, push, silence, etc)